datacite/tasks/product_specifications/FBF44gf/readme.md

               And the chart should show a tooltip in on hover over the segment connections that number of connections and the category
               And the chart should highlite the segment of the corresponding segments on hover over the Name-ContributionType segment
               And the chart should highlite the segment of the corresponding segments on hover over the ResourceTypeGeneral-ContributionType segment

+        Scenario: Displaying help in the Sankey Vizsulisation Given there a Sankey Vizsulisation is being shown When the user hovers over the info-icon Then a tooltip should be displayed that reads "Connections data comes from Event Data service."
+            And the info-icon should have a link to the support pages

 Feature: Link Project to DMP